adrianagaler/Snoring-Detection/README.md

 - change data pathways
 - include "\_background_noise\_" directory from wake words dataset in dataset directory
 - make sure to check all paths to make sure they are specific to your setup
+- the code in the train_snoring_model.ipynb file calls tensorflow1 (a copy of tensorflow).
+I only pushed the modified code in tensorflow1/tensorflow/examples/speech_commands.
+You will have to add in the other tensorflow folders to make the code run.